davatorium/rofi/doc/rofi.1.markdown

  * **r**: role
  * **c**: class

 *len*: maximum field length (0 for auto-size).
-If length and window *width* are negative, field length is *width - len*. if length is positive, the entry will be truncated or padded to fill that length.
+If length and window *width* are negative, field length is *width - len*.
+If length is positive, the entry will be truncated or padded to fill that length.

 default: {w}  {c}   {t}

 `-window-command` *cmd*

-Set command to execute on selected window for a alt action (`-kb-accept-alt`).
+Set command to execute on selected window for an alt action (`-kb-accept-alt`).
 See *PATTERN*.

 Default: *"wmctrl -i -R {window}"*